 Type of institution: University/Higher Education Institution

 The psychology major includes core (compulsory) topics in biological influences on behaviour, cognitive processes, learning, personality, social influences and development across the lifespan and advanced studies in topics such as forensic psychology: legal and clinical, mind brain and behaviour, eyewitness memory and body image.
 In addition to psychology, students select a second area of study in which to specialise.
-Options are: Biological Science, Artificial Intelligence, Criminology, Disability and Developmental Education, Health Studies, Law and Society, Management, Neuroscience, Philosophy, Public Policy, Sociology and Women's Studies.
+Options are: Biological Science, Artificial Intelligence, Criminology, Disability and Community Inclusion, Health Studies, Law and Society, Management, Neuroscience, Philosophy, Public Policy, Sociology and Women's and Gender Studies.
 Students can apply to complete an Honours program in psychology or in their specialist area.

 - Computer studies